 Despite the rapid rate of infiltration of computer-based modeling and dynamics systems theory into scientific research and into popular culture, computer-based modeling has only slowly begun to impact education communities.
-While computer-based models are increasingly used in the service of pedagogic ends (Buldyrev et al 1994; Chen & Stroup 1993; Doerr 1996; Feurzeig 1989; Horwitz 1989; Horwitz et al 1994; Jackson et al 1996; Mandinach & Cline 1994; Mellar et al 1994; Roberts et al 1983; Repenning 1994; Shore et al 1992; Smith et al 1994; White & Frederiksen 1998; Wilensky, 1997; Wilensky & Resnick, in press), there remains significant lack of consensus about the proper role of modeling within the curriculum.
+While computer-based models are increasingly used in the service of pedagogic ends (Buldyrev et al., 1994; Chen and Stroup, 1993; Doerr, 1996; Feurzeig, 1989; Horwitz, 1989; Horwitz et al., 1994; Jackson et al., 1996; Mandinach and Cline, 1994; Mellar et al., 1994; Roberts et al., 1983; Repenning, 1994; Shore et al., 1992; Smith et al., 1994; White and Frederiksen, 1998; Wilensky, 1997; Wilensky and Resnick, 1999; Wilensky and Reisman, in press; Stieff and Wilensky, 2003), there remains significant lack of consensus about the proper role of modeling within the curriculum.

-5.1 Model Construction versus Model Use
+6.1.
+Model Construction Versus Model Use

 One tension that is felt is between students using already-constructed models of phenomena versus students constructing their own models to describe phenomena.
 At one extreme is the use of pre-constructed models purely for demonstration of phenomena.
-This use of modeling employs the computer to animate and dynamically display the structures and processes that describe the phenomena.
-It may permit students to modify the model's inputs and parameters, but it does not enable students to modify the model's structures, processes, or operation.
+This use of modeling employs the computer to animate and dynamically display the structures and processes that describe the phenomena, much the way playing an animated movie might do so.
 At the other extreme, learners are involved in constructing their own models of phenomena de nova.
-Between these extremes are other kinds of modeling activities: one of particular interest is student use of pre-constructed models as investigative tools for model-based inquiry -- activities that may involve learner modification and extension of the initial models provided to them11.
+Between these extremes are other kinds of modeling activities: One of particular interest is student use of pre-constructed models as investigative tools for model-based inquiry - activities that may involve learner modification and extension of the initial models provided to them.
 Here, students are given starting models but are also involved in model design and development.

-For the use of models to provide demonstrations, I employ the term "demonstration modeling".
+For the use of models to provide classroom animations, I employ the term "demonstration modeling".
 While such demonstration models can be visually striking, they are not very different from viewing a movie of the phenomenon in question.
 The computational medium is being used merely for delivery.
 From a constructivist point of view, this delivery model is unlikely to lead to deep learning, as it does not engage with the learner's point of entry into the phenomena to-be-understood.
 Nor does this approach take advantage of the computer's interactivity to give the learner a chance to probe the model and get the feedback necessary to construct mental models of the phenomena observed.

-Constructivists might be happier with the "from scratch" modeling activity as it requires the learner to start where she is and interact with the modeling primitives to construct a model of the phenomenon.
+Constructivists might be happier with the "from scratch" modeling activity, as it requires the learner to start where she is at and interact with the modeling primitives to construct a model of the phenomenon.
 That special breed of constructivist called constructionists (Papert, 1991) would argue that this externalized construction process is the ideal way to engage learners in constructing robust mental models.
 The learner is actively engaged in formulating a question, formulating tentative answers to her question and through an iterative process of reformulation and debugging, arriving at a theory of how to answer the question instantiated in the model.
-This process is an act of doing and constructing mathematics and science instead of viewing the results of an expert's having done the mathematics and science are ongoing activities in which ordinary learners can be creative participants is an important meta-lesson of the modeling activity.
+This process is an act of doing and constructing mathematics and science instead of viewing the results of an expert's having done the mathematics and science and handing it off to the learner.
+On the epistemological side, this lesson that mathematics and science are ongoing activities in which ordinary learners can be creative participants is an important meta-lesson of the modeling activity.
 These considerations can be summarized in the table given below: